-The City shall make all reasonable efforts to monitor E. coli concentrations in Saugahatchee Creek through annual intensive E. coli sampling at seven (7) sites within the Saugahatchee Creek watershed (Figure 2.).
-Monitoring E. coli at strategic locations along the main stem of Saugahatchee Creek and on tributaries within the Saugahatchee Creek watershed that drain portions of the City's MS4 will provide further insight into the high E. coli concentrations that were observed by ADEM and eventually led to the 2018 303(d) listing.
-Single samples will be collected for E. coli once per month for April, May, July, September, October, and November.
-Weekly samples will be collected at those sites during June and August.
+The City shall make all reasonable efforts to monitor E. coli concentrations in Saugahatchee Creek through E. coli sampling at seven (7) sites within the Saugahatchee Creek watershed (Figure 2.).
+Single samples will be collected for E. coli once per month for April, May, July, August, September, and October.
+Weekly samples will be collected at those sites during June.
 The 5-week geometric mean concentrations will be calculated based on the results of the weekly sampling.
-Streamflow will be determined from the USGS streamgage 02418230 for site SOGL-1, and streamflow at sites SOGL-11 and SOGL-22 will be determined from the City's streamgage located at the Northside WPCF.
-The City will make a reasonable effort to measure streamflow (recorded in cfs and MGD) in-situ at sites SOGUTL-1, SOGUTL-4, SOGUTL-5, and SOGUTL-6 after water samples are collected when flow conditions permit.
+Streamflow will be determined by either the City's streamgage located on Saugahatchee Creek at the City's Northside Water Pollution Control Facility (WPCF), or the USGS streamgage site 02418230 located on Saugahatchee Creek at Lee Rd.
+188. The City will make a reasonable effort to measure streamflow (recorded in cfs and MGD) in-situ at sites SOGUTL-1, SOGUTL-4, SOGUTL-5, and SOGUTL-6 after water samples are collected when flow conditions permit.
 Water temperature, pH, dissolved oxygen, specific conductance, and turbidity will also be measured in-situ at each site.
 Sample sites for monitoring E. coli are shown in Table 1., and the sample parameters and corresponding analytical techniques are shown in Table 2.